MidnightXPh4nt0m/profile-card-creator/README.md

 - [x] Edit App component
 - [x] Add bootstrap to the project
 - [x] Create details form for editing card details
-- [ ] Create Control component for more editing power
-- [ ] Create a Preview component to see the live preview
+- [x] Create a Preview component to see the live preview
 - [ ] Build and publishing the project
+- [ ] Add feauters

 I glad to recieve pull request's.